farazii1159/CODEALPHA_Devops_TASK_4/README.md

 # 🐳 Task 4: Web Server Containerization using Docker

 ## 🚀 Project Overview
-This repository contains my official submission for **Task 4** of the **CodeAlpha DevOps Internship**.
+This repository contains my .official submission for **Task 4** of the **CodeAlpha DevOps Internship**.
 The core objective of this assignment is to master containerization fundamentals by deploying, configuring, and managing a high-performance web server environment inside an isolated Docker container.

 Instead of a generic template site, this deployment hosts a customized, production-ready **DevOps Control Center & Metrics Dashboard** that interfaces with internal web assets using an optimized Nginx distribution.
 To demonstrate real-world cloud deployment patterns, the local container infrastructure is securely exposed to the global internet via an active Ngrok tunnel.